alachuacounty/nextjs-truth-rec/README.md

 `
 ```

-* To import your external styles into your markup, follow this pattern in your {pagename}.jsx file
+* To import your external styles into your {pagename}.jsx file follow this pattern in

 ```jsx
 import pageName from "./pagename-styles.js"